Final Fantasy Tactics Advance: Legacy

 In an interview about the game, Matsuno said he was open to the creation of a sequel.
 A sequel for the Nintendo DS, Final Fantasy Tactics A2: Grimoire of the Rift, was announced in late 2007 and featured multiple staff from Tactics Advance.
 The sequel was released worldwide in 2007.
-While referecing the events of Tactics Advance, Tactics A2 was intended to take place in the real world Ivalice featured in Final Fantasy XII.
-Tactics A2 formed part of the Ivalcie Alliance, a set of games developed by Square Enix using the world of Ivalice.
+While referencing the events of Tactics Advance, Tactics A2 was intended to take place in the real world Ivalice featured in Final Fantasy XII.
+Tactics A2 formed part of the Ivalice Alliance, a set of games developed by Square Enix using the world of Ivalice.
 Elements from Tactics Advance, including summons, races and the Judges, were also incorporated into the setting and story of Final Fantasy XII.